Skip to main content

 The final day of your journey will take you to Southern Illinois.
 Begin at Piney Creek Ravine State Natural Area near Chester, where sandstone bluffs hold ancient petroglyphs carved by Native peoples.
 These rock carvings (depicting animals, people, and geometric shapes) give you a glimpse of the spiritual and ceremonial life of those who lived here many centuries ago.

-You're almost at the end of your journey, but you've still got one of the most important sites to visit: Shawnee National Forest's Hamburg Hill, part of the Trail of Tears National Historic Trail.
-Walk a preserved section of the trail, where deep ruts forged by wagon wheels and countless footsteps mark the path taken by thousands of Cherokee people during their forced relocation in the 1830s.
-It's a powerful reminder of the resilience and strength of those who endured unimaginable hardships, and an opportunity to honor the courage of people who refused to let their spirits be broken.
+Next, visit Shawnee National Forest’s Hamburg Hill, part of the Trail of Tears National Historic Trail.
+Walk a preserved section of the trail where deep ruts forged by wagon wheels and countless footsteps mark the path taken by thousands of Cherokee people during their forced relocation in the 1830s.
+It’s a powerful reminder of resilience and courage.

-You've seen a lot of sights and heard a lot of stories.
-The mounds, the rock carvings, the artifacts—these all serve as reminders of the people and experiences that formed the history of this region.
-But that history continues to be written.
-It lives on in the traditions, art, and spirit of the people who continue to honor and preserve these sacred places today.
-And when you tell people of your visit, you can let it live through you, too.
+You’ve seen a lot of sights and heard many stories.
+The mounds, rock carvings, and artifacts all serve as reminders of the people and experiences that shaped this region’s history.
+But that history is still alive today, carried on through the traditions, art, and spirit of those who continue to honor and preserve these sacred places.
+And when you share your visit, you help keep their stories alive, too.

 Back to Road Trip Itineraries